Multiscale-Simulation-Lab/MatSegNet/Readme.md

 This pipeline includes the following models:
 *   **FPN**: A neural network architecture that builds multi-scale feature representations by combining high-level semantic features with low-level spatial features

-*   **UNet**: A classic and widely-used convolutional neural network with an encoder-decoder architecture, well-suited for biomedical and materials science image segmentation.
+*   **U-Net**: A classic and widely-used convolutional neural network with an encoder-decoder architecture, well-suited for biomedical and materials science image segmentation.

 *   **SegFormer**: A powerful and efficient segmentation model that leverages a Transformer-based encoder to capture global context, paired with a lightweight decoder.